On fluxbrane polynomials for generalized Melvin-like solutions associated with rank 5 Lie algebras: Introduction

 \section{Introduction}

-In this paper, we deal with multidimensional generalization of Melvin's solution \cite{Melv}, which was studied earlier in ref. \cite{GI-09}.
-Originally, model from ref. \cite{GI-09} contains metric, $n$ Abelian 2-forms and $l \geq n$ scalar fields.
-Here we consider a special solutions with $n =l =5$, governed by a $5 \times 5$ Cartan matrix $(A_{i j})$ for Lie algebras of rank $5$: $A_5$, $B_5$, $C_5$, $D_5$.
-The solutions from ref. \cite{GI-09} are special case of the so-called generalized fluxbrane solutions from ref. \cite{Iflux}.
-For generalizations of the Melvin solution and fluxbrane solutions see \cite{BronShikin}-\cite{Ivas-Symmetry-17} and references therein.
+In this article, we deal with higher dimensional generalization of Melvin's solution \cite{Melv}, which was studied earlier in ref. \cite{GI-09}.

+The model from ref. \cite{GI-09} is described by metric, $n$ Abelian 2-forms and $l \geq n$ scalar fields.
+Here we study special solutions with $n =l =5$, which are governed by a $5 \times 5$ Cartan matrices $(A_{i j})$ corresponding to Lie algebras of rank $5$: $A_5$, $B_5$, $C_5$, $D_5$.
+We note that ref. \cite{GI-09} contain a special subclass of fluxbrane solutions from ref. \cite{Iflux}.

+We note that Melvin's solution in $4$-dimensional space-time describes the gravitational field of a magnetic flux tube.
+The multidimensional analogue of such a flux tube, supported by a certain configuration of fields of forms, is referred to as a fluxbrane.
+The appearance of fluxbrane solutions was motivated in past decades by superstring/M-theory models.
+A physical relevance of such solutions is that they supply an appropriate background geometry for studying various processes which involve branes, instantons, Kaluza--Klein monopoles, pair production of magnetically charged black holes and other configurations which can be studied with a special kind of Kaluza--Klein reduction of a certain higher dimensional model in the presence of $U(1)$ isometry subgroup.
+(The readers who are interested in generalizations of the Melvin solution and fluxbrane solutions may be addressed to refs. \cite{BronShikin}-\cite{Ivas-Symmetry-17} and references therein.)

-The generalized fluxbrane solutions from ref. \cite{Iflux} were described in terms of moduli functions $H_s(z) > 0$ defined on the interval $(0, +\infty)$, where $z = \rho^2$ and $\rho$ is a radial coordinate.
-Functions $H_s(z)$ were obeying $n$ non-linear differential master equations of Toda-like type governed by some matrix $(A_{s s'})$, and the following boundary conditions were imposed: $H_{s}(+ 0) = 1$, $s = 1,...,n$.
+The fluxbrane solutions from ref. \cite{Iflux} were described by moduli functions $H_s(z) > 0$ defined on $(0, +\infty)$, where $z = \rho^2$ and $\rho$ is a proper radial coordinate.
+The moduli functions $H_s(z)$ were obeying $n$ master equations (equivalent to Toda-like equations) governed by a matrix $(A_{s s'})$, and the following boundary conditions were imposed: $H_{s}(+ 0) = 1$, $s = 1,...,n$.

 In ref. \cite{GI-09} the matrix $(A_{s s'})$ was assumed to be coinciding with a Cartan matrix for some simple finite-dimensional Lie algebra $\cal G$ of rank $n$.
-It was conjectured in ref. \cite{Iflux} that in this case the solutions to master equations with the above boundary conditions are polynomials \beq{1.3} H_{s}(z) = 1 + \sum_{k = 1}^{n_s} P_s^{(k)} z^k, \eeq where $P_s^{(k)}$ are constants, $P_s^{(n_s)} \neq 0$ and \beq{1.4} n_s = 2 \sum_{s' =1}^{n} A^{s s'}. \eeq Here we denote $(A^{s s'}) = (A_{s s'})^{-1}$.
-Integers $n_s$ are components of the twice dual Weyl vector in the basis of simple (co-)roots \cite{FS}.
+In this case according to conjecture from Ref. \cite{Iflux} the solutions to master equations with the boundary conditions $H_{s}(+ 0) = 1$ imposed are polynomials \beq{1.3} H_{s}(z) = 1 + \sum_{k = 1}^{n_s} P_s^{(k)} z^k. \eeq Here $P_s^{(k)}$ are constants, $P_s^{(n_s)} \neq 0$ and \beq{1.4} n_s = 2 \sum_{s' =1}^{n} A^{s s'}. \eeq with the notation assumed: $(A^{s s'}) = (A_{s s'})^{-1}$.
+Here $n_s$ are integer numbers which are components of the twice dual Weyl vector in the basis of simple coroots \cite{FS}.